What Is BIMI, Why You Need It, and How To Implement It in 2022

 You need to go through several stages that consist of setting up DMARC compliance, setting up your logo, and updating your DNS.

 First, as we said already, you need additional authentication records set up for BIMI to work, including SPF, DKIM, and DMARC.
-You can set them up yourself or ask for the help of your system administrator or your ESP of choice.
+You can set them up yourself or ask for the help of your system administrator or your email service provider (ESP) of choice.
 Here’s a manual on how to set up email authentication in Selzy.
-Even if your ESP is different, the process should be similar.
+Even if your ESP is different, the process will be similar enough.

 Check the Implementation Guide for more detailed instructions.